Does Homeowners Insurance Cover Earthquakes?

 Amica: Best for Covering California

-Amica is a top pick for earthquake coverage in California because of its partnership with the California Earthquake Authority (CEA), the most trusted source to purchase earthquake protection in California.
+Amica is a top pick for earthquake coverage in California because of its partnership with the California Earthquake Authority (CEA), the most trusted source for purchasing earthquake protection in California.

 The partnership covers the standard earthquake policy.
 But unlike other insurers, building code upgrades and emergency repair coverage come standard in the policy and not as an add-on.

-Building code coverage is used on homes that have been destroyed by earthquakes to keep them up to code and, thus, up to date.
+Building code coverage is used on homes destroyed by earthquakes to keep them up to code and, thus, up to date.

 Emergency repairs coverage covers immediate repairs to prevent further damage after an earthquake.

-To get earthquake coverage, you have to buy it as an add-on with Amica.
+To get earthquake coverage, buy it as an add-on with Amica.

 Despite the partnership, policyholders file claims not with CEA but with Amica.

-This is a benefit because you can access Amica’s highly-rated customer service and use its excellent online claims center that’s easy to use for everyone.
+This is a benefit because you can access Amica’s highly-rated customer service and use its excellent online claims center, which is accessible to everyone.

-However, one drawback is that you can’t add earthquake insurance to your existing homeowners insurance online or on the app.
-You need to speak with an agent to get the coverage.
+However, one drawback is that you can’t add earthquake insurance to your existing homeowner's insurance online or on the app.
+It would be best to speak with an agent to get the coverage.

 Still, talking to a rep can be helpful.
 You can ask any questions about the policy.
-In some ways, earthquake coverage can be confusing, and it may be hard to differentiate what it covers and what it does not, for example.
+In some ways, earthquake coverage can be confusing, and it may be hard to differentiate what it covers and does not.

-The rep can also give you more information about the deductible, which is special and is unlike your typical deductible and needs to be explained so the customer knows exactly its cost.
+The rep can also give you more information about the deductible, which is unique and is unlike your typical deductible and needs to be explained.
+Hence, the customer knows precisely its cost.

-You should also note that Amica offers quite a few add-ons you can purchase with your homeowners insurance policy, including flood insurance coverage, personal property replacement coverage, valuable items coverage, and more.
+You should also note that Amica offers many add-ons you can purchase with your homeowner's insurance policy, including flood insurance coverage, personal property replacement coverage, valuable items coverage, and more.

 American Family Insurance: Best for Covering Multiple Types of Properties

-American Family Insurance, founded in 1927, is one of the most popular insurers in the United States and is highly rated by AM Best.
+American Family Insurance, founded in 1927, is among the most popular insurers in the United States and is highly rated by AM Best.

 AFI has one of the best earthquake policies in the nation.
-It covers many things that are excluded in other policies, which you must pay extra if you want the protection.
+It covers many things excluded in other policies, which you must pay extra if you want the protection.

-These include coverage for detached garages or other structures on your property, such as fences, driveways, sidewalks, and other permanently-installed yard fixtures on your property.
+These include coverage for detached garages or other structures on your property, such as fences, driveways, sidewalks, and other permanently installed yard fixtures.

 But AFI is also top-notch because its earthquake coverage covers many types of homes.